Beargrass Creek (Kentucky): History

+Etymology

+The origin of the name Beargrass is not clear, though local stories abound and it was written as Baregrass Creek and Bear Grass Creek in early maps.

+Lyndon Lore states, "The name Beargrass was originally Bear Grasse, because the bears came to the creek for water and also for salt from the salt licks which were located near Salt River."
+However, a map of Louisville from 1780 shows the name as Baregrass Creek.

+Branches

+Beargrass Creek refers to several forks of a creek in Jefferson County, Kentucky.
+The Beargrass Creek watershed is one of the largest in the county, draining over 60 sqmi.
+It is fairly small, with an average discharge of 103 cuft/s at River Road in Louisville.

 The three main branches are the South, Middle and Muddy Forks.
 They separate just east of Downtown Louisville.
 The South Fork runs through Butchertown and Germantown to west of Tyler Park, through the Poplar Level area (where the Beargrass Creek State Nature Preserve is located) and eventually the Fern Creek neighborhood.
 Eleven Jones Cave is located along this fork.

 The south fork originally ran through downtown, but was rerouted in the 1850s.
 The original route was turned into a sewer.
 In the 1920s, the stretch near Germantown was placed into a concrete channel.
 The current channelized state of the creek bed and Louisville's continued problems with Combined Sewer Overflows (CSOs) often leads to poor water quality in the creek.
 Following heavy rain events one should avoid contact with the creek if at all possible.